emirhansilsupur/supply-chain-analytics-forecasting/README.md

 # Supply Chain Analytics and Demand Forecasting

 ## Project Overview
 This project is divided into two main parts: Supply Chain Analytics and Demand Forecasting.
 The objective is to leverage advanced analytics and forecasting models to provide insights for better decision-making in supply chain management.
+Specifically, the demand forecasting part aims to forecast demand for the upcoming month.

 ## Business Understanding
 Effective demand forecasting is crucial for maintaining optimal inventory levels, reducing stockouts, and minimizing excess inventory.
 This project addresses the business problem of predicting weekly sales units for various store-SKU combinations, which helps in making informed decisions regarding inventory management and promotional planning.